microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ## Introduction

-But before you do anything, make sure you have the right tools in place!
+In these four lessons, you will discover how to build Regression models.
+We will discuss what these are for shortly.
+But before you do anything, make sure you have the right tools in place to start the process!

-In this lesson, you will learn:
+In this lesson, you will learn how to:

 - Configure your computer for local machine learning tasks.
-- Getting used to working with Jupyter notebooks.
+- Work with Jupyter notebooks.
-- Using Scikit-Learn, including installation.
+- Use Scikit-Learn, including installation.
 - Explore Linear Regression with a hands-on exercise.

 ## Installations and Configurations